yashcrest/MERN-CHAT-APP/backend/readme.md

 ### Feature implementation

-1. Save users login details into db.
+1. Save users login details into db. ✅
+2. compare user login details and authenticate properly. might need to use JWT and session to create a valid session for user.